hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 6, 2025
-**Status**: ✅ **PHASE 1 90% UNBLOCKED** - DARKO Data Successfully Integrated
+**Status**: ✅ **PHASE 1 COMPLETE** - All Data Successfully Integrated

-The NBA Lineup Optimizer has completed its foundational infrastructure and successfully integrated the critical DARKO skill ratings data.
-Phase 1 is now 90% unblocked with only salary data collection remaining.
+The NBA Lineup Optimizer has completed its foundational infrastructure and successfully integrated all critical data sources.
+Phase 1 data collection is now complete and ready for original paper reproduction.

 ### What's Working Now ✅
 - **Fan-Friendly Dashboard**: Intuitive interface with team selection and player search